andriusstank/downhill/doc/docs/index.md

 Traditionally reverse mode automatic differentiation works by constructing computational graph or Wengert list.
-However, faithfully representing heterogeneous graph in Haskell would result in horrid types.
+However, faithfully representing heterogeneous graph in Haskell would result in horrible types.

 This library exploits linearity of derivative and constructs *linear* computational graph to keep everything simple.
 Bringing heterogeneity to linear graphs don't make them more complicated.
-In fact, it makes working with them much easier, thanks to parametric polymorphism.
+It makes working with them much easier, thanks to parametric polymorphism.

 ## Related work